+PS01L 356

-PS01L 356 PS02L 914/4 & 914/6 PS03L 911/912 (1965 -1973) PS04L 911/912E (1974 -1989) PS05L 911 (1989-1998; 964/993) PS07L 924, 944, 968, 928 (1977-1995)
+PS02L 914/4 & 914/6

+PS03L 911/912 (1965 -1973)

+PS04L 911/912E (1974 -1998; 964/993) PS07L 924, 944, 968, 928 (1977-1995)

 Note: Classes are for "low mileage preserved automobiles".
 These classes are for automobiles with less than an average of 1000 miles per model year age of the automobile.
 There is no judging penalty assessed based on the low mileage or the lack of being driven.
-All automobiles entered in this Preservation Class will compete using a complete sixcomponent inspection.
-The Kardex (build data sheet), Certificate of Authenticity or original Monroney Label (window sticker) for automobiles in the Preservation Group is required and will be examined by the judges.
+All automobiles entered in this Preservation Class will compete using a complete six- component inspection.
+The Kardex (build data sheet), Certificate of Authenticity or original Mentages and the latest and the state of the

+Monroney Label (window sticker) for automobiles in the Preservation Group is required and will be examined by the judges.
 See Appendix III for instructions for obtaining the build data for your Porsche and samples of acceptable versions of the various documents.
 Other documents may be used as proof of authenticity if, in the opinion of the judges, such documentation substantiates the automobile's authenticity.
 Automobiles without such documentation can be shown but will not be judged.

-Automobiles entered in the "Preservation Group Low mileage" are NOT eligible for the "PCA Preservation" group award. that any documented history of the automobile that the owner might have, including date of acquisition, should be available in case any questions that may arise during judging.
+Automobiles entered in the "Preservation Group Low mileage" are NOT eligible for the "PCA Preservation" group award.